Jarre-ing experiences

 Oxygene 7-13 (1997)

-Jarre didn’t release any new material for four years and I largely moved on from him to other electronica pastures.
-But when I discovered Oxygene 7-13 in a record shop in 1997, I was sufficiently curious to obtain it.
+I consumed all of Jarre’s extant albums in 1991, and still had enough interest to check out Chronologie in 1993.
+Jarre didn’t release any new material for four years and I largely moved on, discovering other (better? certainly less dubious) electronic practitioners.
+But when I discovered Oxygene 7-13 in a record shop in the winter of 1997, this new disc induced sufficient intrigue that I bought it.

 Brought out for the 20th anniversary of Oxygene, the new instalment was a return to that sound world, with Jarre utilising (mostly) the same synthesizers.

 The first track (part VII, continuing on from the six parts of the original album), is an absolute tour de force, one of the best tracks Jarre has produced.
-Listening to it the first time felt a bit like witnessing the return of the Prodigal Son (“Jesus, Jean Michel, where were you?”).
-Part VIII is the obligatory single in the vein of Oxygene part IV: it’s not terrible, but a bit arthritic for the age in which it was produced.
+Listening to it the first time felt a bit like witnessing the return of the Prodigal Son.
+Part VIII is the obligatory single in the vein of Oxygene part IV: it’s not terrible, but I’ve never been entirely convinced by it.

-The rest of the album doesn’t have the same vitality, but isn’t bad by any means, and Oxygene 7 - 13 must overall be considered a return to genuine form.
-And yet, well, when you get down to it musical sequels are by definition creatively redundant, a bit self-indulgent, and maybe even a kind of lazy.
+The rest of the album doesn’t have the same vitality, but isn’t bad by any means, and Oxygene 7 - 13 must overall be considered a genuine return to form.
+And yet, well, when you get down to it musical sequels are by definition creatively redundant, a bit self-indulgent, and maybe even kind of lazy.
 Also, Jarre had already produced an Oxygene sequel in the form of Equinoxe, so why go back there in 1997, or again in 2016, with Oxygene 3?
-To use nostalgia to generate sales, I fear.
+To use nostalgia to generate sales, perhaps?
 Certainly worked on me!

 Not embarrassing music video